Furman v. Georgia

 Furman v.
 Georgia, 408 U.S. 238 (1972), was a landmark criminal case in which the United States Supreme Court decided that arbitrary and inconsistent imposition of the death penalty violates the Eighth and Fourteenth Amendments, and constitutes cruel and unusual punishment.
 It was a per curiam decision.
 Five justices each wrote separately in support of the decision.
 Although the justices did not rule that the death penalty was unconstitutional, the Furman decision invalidated the death sentences of nearly 700 people.
 The decision mandated a degree of consistency in the application of the death penalty.
 This case resulted in a de facto moratorium of capital punishment throughout the United States.
 Dozens of states rewrote their death penalty laws, most of which were upheld in the 1976 case Gregg v.
 Georgia.

 The Supreme Court consolidated the cases Jackson v.
 Georgia and Branch v.
 Texas with the Furman decision, thereby invalidating the death penalty for rape; this ruling was confirmed post-Gregg in Coker v.
 Georgia.
 The Court had also intended to include the case of Aikens v.
 California, but between the time Aikens had been heard in oral argument and a decision was to be issued, the Supreme Court of California decided in California v.
 Anderson that the death penalty violated the state constitution; Aikens was therefore dismissed as moot, since this decision reduced all death sentences in California to life imprisonment.

 Background

 There were over 600 inmates on death row when Furman was decided.
-Most states at that time did not allow the presentation of mitigating and aggravating evidence that today is a constitutionally required part of individualized consideration at sentencing.
+Most states at that time did not allow the presentation of mitigating and aggravating evidence that since then has been a constitutionally required part of individualized consideration at sentencing.

 In McGautha v.
-California, decided thirteen months before Furman, the Court held that due process did not require instructions to the jury about standards to guide sentencing in capital cases.
+California, decided 13 months before Furman, the Court held that due process did not require jury instructions on standards to guide sentencing in capital cases.
 The Court also rejected a sentencing phase where mitigating or aggravating evidence could be presented to the jury.

 After McGautha the infrequency and apparent randomness of sentencing in capital cases raised concerns about arbitrary imposition of the death penalty and the potentially improper influence of factors like race and financial resources on sentencing outcomes.